x0byte/tkinter_gui_calculator/README.md

   1) Organizing layouts with Tkinter frames
   2) Styling widgets
   3) Implementing button functionalities
+  4) Inserting and deriving data from external files

 Features

   1) Basic Arithmetic: Perform addition, subtraction, multiplication, and division.
   2) Clear Button: Reset the display to start new calculations.
+  3) Shows the history of calculations

 Getting Started